yinan-c/RSSbrew/README.md

 A self-hosted, easy-to-deploy RSS tool that allows you to aggregate multiple RSS feeds, apply custom filters, and generate AI summaries.

 ⚠️This project is still under development.
 The current version may contain bugs or incomplete features.
-Please use it with caution and report any issues you encounter.
+Please report any issues you encounter.
 Suggestions and contributions are welcome.
+Documentation in progress.

 ## Features